Passive/av-evasion/Special/Delivery/README.md

 Open redirections are one of the top ways to get people with no real knowledge on computers / websites to download terrible things.
-Take for example the URL: `https://www.google.com/url?sa=t&url=http://example.org/&usg=AOvVaw1YigBkNF7L7D2x2Fl532mA` It redirects you to the target site, please note this is not an active vulnerability in google and example.org is just a trusted domain in the eyes of google.
+Take for example the URL: `https://www.google.com/url?sa=t&url=http://example.org/&usg=AOvVaw1YigBkNF7L7D2x2Fl532mA` It redirects you to the target site.

 ## Social engineering